AlexGalays/fluxx/README.md

     // Only increment our value if the primary store's value is under 100. if (newValue < 100) value = newValue;
-    // As an optimization, we can return false to tell the dispatcher this store's state didn't actually change. else return false;
+    // As an optimization, we can return NO_CHANGE to tell the dispatcher this store's state didn't actually change. else return NO_CHANGE;
   });

   function derivedValue() {